minio/docs/source/reference/minio-mc/mc-mb.rst

       mc mb ~/mydata/mydir

 .. mc-cmd:: --ignore-existing, p
+   :optional:

    Directs :mc:`mc mb` to do nothing if the bucket or directory already exists.

 .. mc-cmd:: --region
+   :optional:

    The region in which to create the specified bucket.
    Has no effect if the specified :mc-cmd:`~mc mb ALIAS` is a filesystem directory.

+   If not specified, default value is ``us-east-1``.

 .. mc-cmd:: --with-lock, l
+   :optional:

    Enables :ref:`object locking <minio-object-locking>` on the specified bucket.
+   Object locking requires, and therefore implies, enabling object versioning.

    .. important::